 I received a B.S. in Mathematics from the University of Minnesota Institute of Technology (1992), an M.A. in Mathematics from the University of New Mexico (1996), and M.S.
 (1998) and Ph.D.
 (2000) degrees in Statistics from U.C.
 Davis.

 My research interests over the last 15 years include survival analysis, Bayesian nonparametric priors, and diagnostic screening.
-Recent projects involve spatial modeling through copulas, ordinal data models, and Bernstein polynomials.
+Recent projects involve spatial modeling through frailties and copulas, ordinal data models, and Bernstein polynomials.
 Publications.

 705 - Data analysis II (Spring 2015)